In this article, we’re going to discuss the pros and cons of running 8 miles a day.

 You can also do an interval ladder, running hard for one minute, two minutes, three minutes, two minutes, and one minute, each followed by one minute of easy jogging or walking.

-If your watch tracks distance or you can get to a track, you can also try running quarter-mile repeats, which involve running quarter miles (or 400 meters if you’re on a running track) alternatively hard and easy.
+If your watch measures distance or you can get to a track, you can also try running quarter-mile repeats, which involve running quarter miles (or 400 meters if you’re on a running track) alternatively hard and easy.
 Start with four of these and build up to 10 or 12.

 Your fast running during these types of intervals will not be an all-out sprint, but should be much faster than your typical pace and faster than even your tempo pace.